Response Type Settings and Alert Generation

 REMEDIATE

-With this setting, as soon as the malware is detected it is terminated and remediated, requiring no user intervention.
+With this setting, as soon as the malware is detected, it is terminated and remediated, requiring no user intervention.
+However, the Kill, Kill & Remediate, and Release buttons may appear briefly.